My work as a curriculum developer is largely based on my involvement with puzzles: solving them, constructing them, editing them.

 W _ _ _ _ _ Kin the diagram.
 The unusual letters at the start and end of the entry may suggest the answer.
 Or, you may get it from the definition of the answer ("Tech pioneer".)
 Or, you may get it from the wordplay part of the clue "I know A-Z, but in a different order", which to a solver of cryptic crosswords suggests anagramming (rearranging) the letters IKNOWAZ.
 One of those three paths to the answer, or more likely a combination of two of them, or all three, will lead you to the solution: WOZNIAK.

 As a constructor of cryptic crosswords, I have some choices.
 For example, I could make the solution easily researchable: replace "tech pioneer" with "Apple founder".
 But that would not be satisfying to the solver: whether they already know it or look it up, the answer is obvious, and they would not need either of the other two paths to the answer.
 Or, instead of "but in a different order", I could write "anagrammed", but that too is just too blatant, and moreover it would take away from the humor of the clue, which is part of what makes the solution satisfying.
 So I would say that this clue hits the sweet spot, and satisfies all the guidelines I suggested above.

 But we should get back to math education.
 Constructing puzzles for the classroom brings with it additional complications and challenges.
-I will now discuss specific examples of classroom math puzzles, and explore those to help flesh all this out for the readers of this article, who are probably not particularly interested in cryptic crosswords.(If you want to find out more about cryptic crosswords, go to my Puzzle Page, and scroll down to Cryptics: How to.)
+I will now discuss specific examples of classroom math puzzles, and explore those to help flesh all this out for the readers of this article, who are probably not particularly interested in cryptic crosswords.(If you want to find out more about cryptic crosswords, go to Out of Left Field Cryptic Crosswords, and scroll down to Cryptics: How to.)